 Our research, however, also suggests that there might be limits to how far the OSRD model can be extended.
 With both the Covid-19 pandemic and climate change, a more diffuse set of customers, a fractured political environment, and the role of private firms and individuals in implementing solutions would challenge the efficacy of an OSRD-like approach.
 A climate change response requires a scale of global coordination far beyond what OSRD achieved.

 Notwithstanding these limits, we believe there may be insights from the OSRD story that are relevant for other problems—especially in a crisis—and that recent experience in the Covid-19 pandemic reinforces this view.
 More broadly, however, we would note that appeals to history are common in research and policy, yet there remains a need for more attention to the details of modern R&D challenges, and the specifics of historical approaches, to determine the extent to which historical policy models are useful guides.

-- This blog post is based on on the authors’ article, The World War II crisis innovation model: What was it, and where does it apply?, published in Research Policy and first appeared at the LSE Impact blog.
+This post draws on the authors’ article, The World War II crisis innovation model: What was it, and where does it apply?, published in Research Policy.

 The content generated on this blog is for information purposes only.
 This Article gives the views and opinions of the authors and does not reflect the views and opinions of the Impact of Social Science blog (the blog), nor of the London School of Economics and Political Science.
 Please review our comments policy if you have any concerns on posting a comment below.

 Image Credit: U.S. Department of Energy, TR00224 via Flickr (US Government Work).